ATC Tires Private Ltd., Alliance Tire Company Ltd.

 2. Dahej

-We have a six-member specialist safety team that takes the lead and with respect to matters of environmental, health and safety matters.
+We have a five-member specialist safety team that takes the lead and with respect to matters of environmental, health and safety matters.

 Collective bargaining wage agreement